-Use the library catalogue to find online and print resources at the University of Waterloo, Wilfrid Laurier University and the University of Guelph.
+Use the library catalogue to find online and print resources.

 Waterloo has dozens of research guides to help get you started with your research.
 Check out these guides we've created for architecture students:

 - Canadian architecture

 - Avery Index to Architectural Periodicals: your first choice for finding architecture, design and urban planning articles.
 The only comprehensive guide to the historical and current literature of architecture and related design fields.

 - Building Types Online (BTO): vector-based architectural drawings, photographs, articles and case studies of modernist and contemporary built works digitally reproduced from Birkhäuser publications.

 - Royal Institute of British Architects Library catalogue (RIBA Index): library collections of the Royal Institute of British Architecture.

 - BuildingGreen: current information on sustainable design strategies, green building materials and case studies of high performance buildings.